The Shapley Value of Classifiers in Ensemble Games

 \subsubsection{Multilinear extension (MLE) approximation of the Shapley value.}

 The \textit{MLE} approximation of the Shapley value in a voting game \cite{shapley_mle,fatima2008linear} can be used to estimate the Shapley value in the ensemble game and its dual game.
-Let us define the expected value and the variance of the classifier weights as: $\mu=\sum_{i=1}^{m} w_j/m$ and $\nu=\sum_{i=1}^{m}(w_j-\mu)^2/m$.
-For a classifier $M\in\mathcal{M}$ the multi-linear approximation of the unnormalized Shapley value is computed by: { } This approximation assumes that the size of the game is large (many classifiers in the ensemble in our case) and also that $\mu$ has an \textit{approximate normal distribution}.
-Calculating all of the approximate Shapley values by \textit{MLE} takes $\mathcal{O}(m)$ time.
+Let us define the expectation and the variation of the aggregated ensemble contributions for the remaining models as: $\mu_M=\sum_{i=1}^{m} w_j-w_M$ and $\nu_M=\sum_{i=1}^{m}w_j^2-w_M^2$.
+For a classifier $M\in\mathcal{M}$ the multi-linear approximation of the unnormalized Shapley value is computed by: